nabilahintaka/Web-Scraping/README.md

 # Web Scraping

-Data collection using Web Scraping to analyze skincare sales from female daily.
-The obtained data is then processed and saved in CSV format for further analysis or storage in a database.
+Data collection using Web Scraping, for data preparation, i am cleansing the data and processing the data to analyze skincare sales from female daily.

 This is a repository to showcase my data analytics skills and projects that i get during my studies using Jupyter Notebook